General George Whiteside

 Hillyard and his wife lived at Leicestershire from at least 1893.
 In 1896, they moved into a large house with extensive grounds at Thorpe Satchville, a small village near Leicester.
 The mansion provided nine bedrooms as well as two tennis courts and a nine-hole golf course.
 The Hillyards frequently hosted popular house parties with tennis champions such as Norman Brookes, Harold Mahony, Anthony Wilding, May Sutton, Violet Pinckney and Dora Boothby as guests.
 Until 1914, almost every strong foreign player who played at Wimbledon stayed at the home of the Hillyards.

-Hillyard's relationship to the En-tout-cas company throughout the years is somewhat diffuse.
+Hillyard’s relationship to the En-tout-cas company throughout the years was somewhat diffuse.
 Clearly, he was in the perfect position to promote the court surface, and he was certainly involved in the decision to construct en-tout-cas courts at the new Wimbledon grounds, giving them a marketing coup.
-In 1929, when being involved in the construction of a golf course ? a job which was given to En-tout-cas on Hillyard's recommendation ?, he eventually disclosed that he was a director of En-tout-cas, thus obviously receiving income from the company.[20]
+In 1929, when being involved in the construction of a golf course, a job which was given to En-tout-cas on Hillyard’s recommendation.
+He eventually disclosed that he was a director of En-tout-cas, thus obviously receiving income from the company.

 Media